 2. Premises: The premises which will be leased must be identified.

 If they do not currently exist (eg: a building under construction), the offer must contain provisions for identifying the premises when they come into existence.
-Often the premises are described in terms of rentable area, in which case the method of measuring rentable area also becomes important.
+Often the premises are described in terms of the unit, the location, and/or the rentable area, in which case the method of measuring rentable area also becomes important.

 3. Rent: The rent payable for the premises must be set out.

 Most commercial leases have both a “base rent” and an “additional rent” component.
 The “base rent” is usually set out as a rate per square foot.
+The “additional rent” largely covers operating costs and taxes.
 The additional rent on some retail leases may consist of a “percentage rent” component, set out as a percentage of gross sales.
 For an offer to be binding, it must clearly set out how these rentals will be calculated and determined.

 4. Term: The term of the proposed lease must be determined.